Why your pretty website needs to do more than just look good

-Misty: Welcome to episode #21 of The Goodness Squad podcast.
-I have always felt like, for years since I started online, that the way I built my websites could be seen as a service to those who visited them.
+Welcome to episode #21 of The Goodness Squad podcast.
+I have always felt like the way I built my websites could be seen as a service to those who visit them.
 And today I’m going to talk to you about why your website needs to do more than just look pretty.

-Well, let me tell you about my brother, my younger brother, he's a few years younger than me and there's four of us.
-I'm the first, he's the third.
-He is in the military, he's Air Force, which means he has never lived close to us.
-He’s lived in California, Ohio, Florida, and we haven’t gotten to see much of his family.
+My younger brother is in the Air Force, which means he has never lived close to us.
+He’s lived in California, Ohio, Florida and we haven’t gotten to see much of his family.
 So when he comes to visit, it’s a big deal.
-When he comes to visit, I get prepared and I want it to be a wonderful experience for him, for his wife, for my nieces and nephews.
+I get prepared and I want it to be a wonderful experience for him, for his wife, for my nieces and nephews.

 I kick my kids out and I put them in different bedrooms so that my brother has two bedrooms and a bathroom all to himself.
 I clean out the laundry room so that their newborn baby can kind of have his own little room in that area and not be woken up by other kids walking in and out of all the bedrooms.
 I prepare my home to welcome those I care about.

 We all do this to some degree, we all want our home to feel welcoming to the people that we care about.
 And we do that by focusing on them, by focusing on their needs, on their desires, on their dreams.
 Your favorite kind of cereal may not be the same as the wishes people have when they come to your website.
 But my little four-year-old nephew, when he comes to my house and he sees his favorite cereal, it’s a dream come true.
 He feels welcome.
 This is what your website should do for your visitors.